 - First-aid boxes are located in the kitchen and in the Fab Lab

-- For heart attacks, a new defibrillator is downstairs in the main foyer near the Hausmeister's office.
-He also knows how to use it, but it's designed to be usable by anybody (it checks ECG heart activity automatically before applying shock).
+- For heart attacks, a new defibrillator is downstairs in the sports tract.
+The Hausmeister knows how to use it, but it's designed to be usable by anybody (it checks ECG heart activity automatically before applying shock).

 Apart from that, have fun, and remember the Secret Motto: